 Do Prepaid Debit Cards Affect Credit Scores?

-As long as you load funds onto your card from a bank account or similar service, your credit score and credit card will never come into play.
+As long as you load funds onto your prepaid debit cards from a bank account or similar service, your credit score and credit card will never come into play.

-Prepaid cards may come with other transaction fees and reloading fees, but you will never have to pay monthly interest on prepaid card purchases.
-Since you won’t pay credit card-related fees, spending with your prepaid card won’t affect your credit score.
+Prepaid debit cards may come with other transaction fees and reloading fees, but you will never have to pay monthly interest on prepaid debit cards for online purchases.
+Since you won’t pay credit card-related fees, spending with your prepaid debit card online won’t affect your credit score.

-This approach to spending means that prepaid cards are a great way to spend money if you have a poor credit score—or even if you have no credit score at all.
+This approach to spending means that prepaid debit cards set up online are a great way to spend money if you have a poor credit score—or even if you have no credit score at all.
 On the other hand, if you want to build up a credit score, you'll need to look at other options.

 Alternative Options to Help You Build Your Credit Score: